Updated on: 17 Jan 2020.

 - If you are still struggling to make ends meet and have hardly any money at the end of the month, this facility will not be useful for you.

 - Check the bank’s deposit rates for the relevant period as well as the frequency of your withdrawals.
 Now deduct the bank’s penalty from the interest rate to understand the actual return.

 - Get the maximum returns by avoiding withdrawing any money from the FD for a few months after their creation (At least 3-6 months).

 - If you are a small saver, try to find a bank with lower threshold limits on the auto-sweep savings account.
-High thresholds will not be work for you as small saver.
+High thresholds will not work for you as a small saver.